 These kinds of scenarios are being implemented across a diverse range of clients and industries today.
 For an idea of just what kind of data is available, take a look at Virtual Logistics’ list of API connectors they are building for their client community.

-Yes, these are pretty exciting example of just how forward looking companies of all sizes can and should take advantage of and use the data sources they are sitting on.
-Using your existing middleware solutions to broader capabilities is how you keep your companies competitive, and you, as a data integration specialist, stay on the leading edge of IT, marketing, and sales.
+Yes, these are a pretty exciting example of just how forward-looking companies of all sizes can and should take advantage of and use the data sources they are sitting on.
+Using your existing integration solutions to broader capabilities is how you keep your business competitive.